yugabyte/yugabyte-db/docs/content/preview/explore/security/security.md

 YugabyteDB stores authentication credentials internally in the YB-Master system tables.
 The authentication mechanisms available to clients depend on what is supported and exposed by the YSQL and YCQL APIs.

 {{<lead link="../../../secure/authentication/">}}
-To learn more about authentication in YugabyteDB, see [Authentication methods](../../../secure/authentication/).
+To learn about authentication in YugabyteDB, see [Authentication methods](../../../secure/authentication/).
 {{</lead>}}

 ## Authorization